 Consider a self-storage unit for seasonal items, or belongings seniors would like to keep but do not fit into their new living space.
 Seasonal items could include clothes or decorations, for example.
 Items that you plan to give away in the future, like furniture or lawn equipment, could also be placed in a storage unit.
 Similarly, important documents like titles or deeds that are accessed infrequently could be stored in a self-storage unit as well, along with print photos or albums.

 STORExpress offers the self-storage solution you need.
 Whether you’re looking for household, contractor, business storage, or anything else, contact our customer service team today.
-We will help answer your questions and find the self-storage unit that works best for you and your stage of your life.
+We will help answer your questions and find the self-storage unit that works best for you and the stage of your life.